RashidCodes/Consistency/README.md

 consistent_names.to_csv("Consistent Names.csv", index=False)
 ```

-# ENFORCING DATA CONSISTENCY IN THE ARROW ENERGY WELLS DATA
+<br/><br/>

+# Enforcing data consistency in the Arrow Energy wells data

 1. The Arrow Energy wells data has to be imported into the ```DP_GWDBQLD_Master``` database.
 This is done using the **Table Data Import Wizard** as shown in the screen capture below.

 <img src="table wizard.png" />

 The import wizard does not work with excel files, so the Arrow energy excel file will have to be converted into CSV format.
-In this case, the name of the CSV file is **WELLSArrow.csv**.
+In this case, the name of the newly created CSV file is **WELLSArrow.csv**.

 <br/>